Make Amazing Gifts! Let me take the stress out of Holiday gift giving. Learn More

 More Easy Ways to Make Slime!

 Check out all these recipes!
 I have found 14 of the best slime recipes.
-You will find magnetic, mood changing, bubbling, spaghetti and more!
-It is easy to create homemade slime can be pretty forgiving.
-Let your kids get creative.
-They can try using glitter glue for a glittery concoction!
-I have even seen one recipe called for foam beads to make floam.
+You will find magnetic, mood-changing, bubbling, spaghetti, and more!
+It is easy to create homemade slime and it can be pretty forgiving.
+Let your kids get creative and make it their way.

 Have you tried butter slime?
 It is more like a stretchy clay.